Allow-tap/FlowerTerraFedeLearn/README.md

 ```shell
 source <project_name>_openrc.sh
 ```
-similarly to what was done in assignment 2.

 Also create `secret.tfvars` in the project root, and add the line below to it, replacing `YOUR_KEY_PAIR_NAME` with the name of your OpenStack key pair.